AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is a multi-tenant enterprise platform designed to centralize and enhance business operations across CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
+W3 Suite is a multi-tenant enterprise platform designed to centralize and enhance business operations across various domains including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
 Its core purpose is to boost operational efficiency, market responsiveness, and strategic decision-making, with the ambition of becoming a leading integrated business operations platform.

 # User Preferences
 - Preferred communication style: Simple, everyday language